Storage Solutions That Transformed Our Garage Makeover

 Sports and Recreation Storage Organizers

-Part of our sports and recreation organization is kind of an oddball situation since we gutted our backyard shed to turn it into a home gym.
+Part of our sports equipment and recreation organization is kind of an oddball situation since we gutted our backyard shed to turn it into a home gym.

 That home gym project created a lot of garage space for us since we moved the weight rack.
 But that was only a portion of our sports and recreation storage needs.